LearnEarnFun/Pega-Interview-Concepts/Application Architecture.md

 Sizing wizard provides the way to do the project estimations.
 It is navigated through ***Designer Studio -> Application -> Tools -> Sizing***.
 Sizing is done at the applicaiton level with the respective project methodology.
 The project methodology includes "Scrum" and "Iterative Waterfall".

 __Scrum Methodology__: Provides the list of tasks that are getting planned for each sprint.

+## How do you extend the class structure when you have multiple built-on applications?

+It is a bit tricky question.
+Implemenation application layer is having a multiple built-on applications.
+If we want to extend the framework or built-on application class functionality then it is to have via direct inheritance.
+It is not required to have all pre-defined case types for the built on application case types.